getCompass/userbot/README.md

 ### `POST /message/addReaction`

 The method for adding bot's reactions to the message.<br>
-URL for the request: `https://userbot.getcompass.com/api/v3/message/addReaction`
+URL for Cloud version of the product: `https://userbot.getcompass.com/api/v3/message/addReaction` <br>
+URL for On-premise version of the product: `https://<yourdomain>/userbot/api/v3/message/addReaction`

 The Compass app supports a list of reactions of version 15.0: https://emojipedia.org/emoji-15.0/. <br>